f5devcentral/f5-big-iq-lab/docs/class4/module6/lab1.rst

 Lab 6.1: Configure a new DCD and setup 2 different zones
 --------------------------------------------------------

-Using the UDF below, the goal is to configure the BIG-IQ management console and DCD1 in the ``default`` zone.
+Using the lab environment, the goal is to configure the BIG-IQ management console and DCD1 in the ``default`` zone.
 The DCD2 at the other location will be in zone ``westcoast``.
 The BIG-IPs will be assign to the approriate zone depending on their location.

 .. image:: ../pictures/module6/img_module6_lab1_diagram.png